-Hating a job is absolutely normal…
+Hating a job is absolutely normal!

 - Looking For Happiness in the Wrong Place

-- You Don’t Know What You Want
+- You Don’t Know What Makes You Happy

-- You’re in the Wrong Career
+- You’re in the Wrong Field

 - 9-5 is NOT for You

-- You are Preoccupied
+- You Are Prejudiced

 - You Have Other Dreams